 There is really nothing I can add, given SEC and other requirements.
-The board made a clear, concise, and emphatic statement.Do you think the music industry is ripe for consolidation?
+The board made a clear, concise, and emphatic statement.

 Consolidation for [its own] sake does not make a lot of sense.
 Ours is not a business that requires scale economics.
 Music companies have two areas where they add value.
 One is the editorial side of the business -- finding and nurturing talent.
 The second is the marketing of those artists, bringing them through a massive number of different channels and promoting their music.
 Warner Music is large enough to do both and to continue to grow.

 Some of that is to be expected because I'm a lucky guy.
 I was born into a great family, lucky enough to be able to run a great company.
 My view is you've got to take the bad with the good.
 I have so much good fortune in my life that I think if I were a journalist I wouldn't give me a break either.
-I don't really worry about it.Why did the deal to sell Seagram to Vivendi, creating Vivendi Universal, work out so badly for your family?
+I don't really worry about it.

 The family sold a lot of its stock and made a lot of money.
 But we also held on to stock, which is something we had done for generations at Seagram.

 That, in retrospect, proved a poor decision.
 I should have sold all our stock when we sold the company.
 We had a CEO [Jean-Marie Messier] who was not up to the task.
 The assets at Vivendi were very strong assets, including Universal Music, a company I constructed.
 But when you have a CEO whose eyes are bigger than his stomach, he runs the company into a lot of trouble.